 c.
-Stability of the Analyte on the Medium
+Stability of the analyte on the medium

 An extension to the experiment described above may be performed to investigate potential stability problems early in the experimentation.
 An additional set of fortified samples at each of the 4 concentrations should be prepared and analyzed after 7-days' storage at room temperature.
 Recovery should be similar to the above results within experimental error.
 Discrepancies larger than those expected by experimental error indicate sample stability problems that will need correcting by additional developmental effort (e.g., refrigerated storage).
-Comparison of results can be performed with statistical tests, such as an analysis of variance (ANOVA) [5] test of the "Day" difference or a paired t-test [6] of the means of the Day 1 and Day 7 storage results.
+Comparison of results can be performed with statistical tests, such as an analysis of variance (ANOVA) [Posner and Okenfuss 1981] test of the "Day" difference or a paired t-test [Box et al. 1978] of the means of the Day 1 and Day 7 storage results.